hongkunyoo/jupyterflow/docs/jupyterhub.md

 EOF
 ```

-Then, bind Role with your service account.
+Then, bind the Role with your service account.
 For example, bind `default` service account with workflow role in `jupyterflow` namespace.

 ```bash
 # binding workflow role to jupyterflow:default